IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US40 - NL Search**

-**As a** user **I want** to search for cars without the need of filters or advanced details **to be able** to have a easy expierience in seraching my car.
+**As a** user **I want** to search for cars without the need of filters or advanced details **to be able** to have a easy experience in searching my car.

 **Validation:**

-- VA401 - The landing page will have a search bar where the users will be able to write a simple car description which will then reutrn a list of vehicles that match that critiera.
-(Front Page Results)
+- VA401 - The landing page will have a search bar where the users will be able to write a simple car description which will then return a list of vehicles that match that criteria.
+  - FP - Front Page Results
 - VA402 - The application must have a NL model that allows to interpret the input of user and send the correct request to the DB.
-(NLP E-Search)
+  - NS - Natural Language Processing.
-- VA403 - The DB must be able to filter with the given information and return the list of cars that match the critiera.
-(Front Page Results)
+- VA403 - The DB must be able to filter with the given information and return the list of cars that match the criteria.
+  - FP - Front Page Results
-- VA404 - The resulting "tokens" determined by the NL model will need to have at least 80% of accuracy on what the user intended so the result are coherent as posible but also provide a bit more of variety.(NLP E-Search)
+- VA404 - The resulting "tokens" determined by the NL model will need to have at least 80% of accuracy on what the user intended so the result are coherent as possible but also provide a bit more of variety.
+  - NS - Natural Language Processing.

 - **Priority**: Very High

-  **Estimate**: 2 week
+  **Estimate**: 3 week

   **Classification:** Must Have